mneiferbag/java-examples/README.md

 ## Java Development Kit (JDK)

 The examples assume, that you have a JDK installed.
+You might want to have a look at Microsoft [Visual Studio Code Remote Development](https://code.visualstudio.com/docs/remote/remote-overview) to create a platform independent development environment.

 On Ubuntu, install default JDK with `sudo apt install default-jdk`.
 Or install specific JDK with, for example `apt-get install openjdk-11-jdk`.